yichx/yichx.github.io/_pages/about.md

 * Compared our method on 10 baselines and 5 datasets.
 It significantly surpassed those baselines across many evaluation metrics.
 The method was also shown to be effective in membership inference attacks.

 ## Awards & Honors
-* Qiangwei-Xin He Scholarship (top 8 in SCGY department, 2023)
+* Qiangwei-Xinhe Scholarship (top 8 in SCGY department, 2023)
 * Outstanding Student Scholarship (gold, 3%, 2022)
 * Hua Xia Talent Program Scholarship (2022)
 * Outstanding Student Scholarship (silver, 10%, 2021)